30 Unusual Phobias You Never Knew Existed

 Siderophobia: Fear of stars

-You might enjoy stargazing on a clear night, but not everyone gets that same awe-inspiring feeling.
-Those with siderophobia have a fear of stars, and might keep their curtains closed to avoid getting overwhelmed by how vast and uncontrollable the universe is.
+Many people enjoy stargazing on a clear night, but that’s not true for everyone.
+People with siderophobia have a fear of stars, and might keep their curtains closed to avoid getting overwhelmed by how vast and uncontrollable the universe is.

 Arithmophobia: Fear of numbers